Ri-shi/Ri-shi.github.io/index.md

 A Computer Scientist working as a Software developer in the world of Finance.

 I try to think deeply about everything I develop, from a small plugin to contributing to larger enterprise software stacks.
-I have a deep fascination with the lifecycle of software with the primary captivation being how it can transition from cutting edge to legacy.
+I have a deep fascination with software arechitecture along with software and development lifecycles.

 I believe in being opinionated with what I do professionally while being open to understanding why my opinions would be wrong, all in dedication to constant improvement.